Frequently Asked Questions

 Definition of Client/Patient Encounter (PE):

-A client/patient encounter refers to each encounter: initial and follow-up.
+A client/patient encounter refers to each client encounter: initial and follow-up.

 Students are encouraged to provide the opportunity for long-term follow-up by which students can experience outcomes.